CityOfPhiladelphia/vue-sso/README.md

   authorityDomain: 'PhilaB2CDev.b2clogin.com', // Production will be login.phila.gov
   redirectUri: 'http://localhost:3000/auth', // Here is your redirect back URL.
   signUpSignInPolicy: 'B2C_1A_SIGNUP_SIGNIN', // This is the default Sign In custom policy.
 (No MFA)
+  dontHandleRedirectAutomatically: [Boolean], // If false, you will have to trigger the handleRedirectPromise function yourself.

-  signInAction: 'auth/authenticate', // Store action to be executed after obtaining the token.
+  signInAction: '', // Store action to be executed after obtaining the token.
 It pass over the token as a sole parameter.
-  signOutAction: 'auth/signOut', // Store action to be executed before loging out redirection.
+  signOutAction: '', // Store action to be executed before loging out redirection.
 No paramters are pass over the action.
+  forgotPasswordAction: '', // Store action that is executed after the reset password flow.
+  errorHandler: '', // Store action to handle all non-catched-by-default errors.
+  debug: [Boolean], // If true, the library will log a lot of information into the console.
+Use this on true only for development.
 };

 Vue.use(VueSSO, { store, config }); // The store is required.